 The Trustee's advisors are required to take climate-related risks and opportunities into account as part of the wider strategic advice provided to the Trustee.
-This includes highlighting the expected change in climate-risk exposure through proposed asset allocation changes.
-BlackRock will be required to carry out climate scenario analysis and monitor the progress of the investment strategy against climate related metrics.
+This includes highlighting the potential impact of climate risk on expected returns and on the Scheme's mortality assumptions.